PENTJAK SILAT USA

 * Pukulan Sera(h,k)- As taught to him by Bapak Guru Besar Dolf de Vries

 * Marksmanship shooting and combat Hand Gun Training- as taught to him by Ben Rosen, Green Beret Special Operations Tactics and

 .......Firerarms expert.Certified by GUNFIGHTERS Ltd. Instructor founder Louis M. Chiodo

 GURU BESAR HANS TEACHES AT TRITON GYM HERMOSA BEACH CA. 310-765-0099 call him for appointment.

 Has been teaching PERMAINAN SERA(K) in Europe, Holland for the past decades.

 What is silat?

-It is a system indigenous to the archepalago of Indonesia.
+It is a system indigenous to the archipelago of Indonesia.
 Saying silat is like saying Karate or Kung Fu, there are many systems within each category.
 The system I teach is upright and what I call urban silat.
-It may not be condusive to muddy jungles (like haramau) but it is effective where I live.
+It may not be conducive to muddy jungles (like haramau) but it is effective where I live.
 When we train, it is important to assume that the attacker is stronger, possibly armed and has friends (in the system of silat that I train in anyway.)
 When you have the above criteria in mind, you will realize why we keep upright and mobile.
 It becomes more of a sport when you practice a technique or drill that break the above rules in training.
 (That is not a bad thing, it is simply not the way I train my silat).
 There is nothing that should be considered "fair" when you fight with silat.
 If you need to use a weapon, then use it.
 If you need to grab the groin or poke at the eyes then do it.

-Silat Serah/Sera/Serak has a heavy emphasis on proper machenics for sweeping and striking.
+Silat Serah/Sera/Serak has a heavy emphasis on proper machines for sweeping and striking.
 The genius of silat is that the open hand system translates very easily to blades (with a little tweaking of course).